osch/lua-ljack/doc/README.md

   * *audioIn*  - one or more [connector objects](#connector-objects) of type *AUDIO IN*.
   * *audioOut* - [connector object](#connector-objects) of type *AUDIO OUT*.
-  * *sender*   - optional sender object for controlling the mixer, must implement the [Sender C API], e.g. a [mtmsg] buffer.
+  * *mixCtrl*  - optional sender object for controlling the mixer, must implement the [Sender C API], e.g. a [mtmsg] buffer.

-  The mixer can be controlled by sending messages with the given *sender* object to the mixer.
+  The mixer can be controlled by sending messages with the given *mixCtrl* object to the mixer.
   Each message should contain subsequent pairs of numbers: the first number, an integer, is the number of the *audioIn*  connector (1 means *first connector*), the second number of each pair, a float, is the amplification factor that is applied to the corresponding